Ida Kamińska: Post-war career

-In 1965, she starred as Mrs. Lautmann in the Czechoslovak movie The Shop on Main Street (Obchod na korze, directed by Ján Kadár and Elmar Klos), for which she received a nomination for Academy Award for Best Actress in a Leading Role at the 39th Academy Awards.
+In 1965, she starred as Mrs. Lautmann in the Czechoslovak movie The Shop on Main Street (Obchod na korze, directed by Ján Kadár and Elmar Klos), for which she received a nomination for Academy Award for Best Actress in a Leading Role at the 39th Academy Awards, becoming the first Polish actress to do so.

 In protest against a government antisemitic campaign during the events of March 1968, she left Poland forever in July 1968, first to Israel and eventually New York.

 Her last role was The Angel Levine (1970), directed by Ján Kadár.

 Death and legacy

 Ida Kamińska died of cardiovascular disease in 1980, aged 80.
 Her husband, Meir Melman, had died in 1978.

 She was interred in the Yiddish theater section of the Mount Hebron Cemetery in Flushing, New York.
 Also buried in Mount Hebron is Yiddish-American theatre operator Molly Picon.

 In 2014, the Jewish Theatre in Warsaw held a special exhibition in her honor.
 The exhibit featured costumes worn by Kamińska, as well as photographs and memorabilia from her esteemed career.